Council wants views on plans for Redcar Central Station

 Image

-Design of the Redcar Central Station from the front, after proposed refurbishments.
+CGI design of the Redcar Central Station from the front, after proposed refurbishments.
+The image depict a red-bricked building with a glass entrance.

 The project will be welcomed by Redcar Central’s existing users and an increase in commuters and visitors is expected as post-Covid travel and train timetables continue to normalise, along with an aspiration to bring direct London services to Redcar in the future once established from Middlesbrough.